What is an influencer, and what can they do for your business? You’ve come to the right place to find out!

 - Engagement levels

 Rates vary broadly.
-A report by Fox Business found that influencers with over 1 million followers can charge more than $100,000 per post.
-Micro-influencers, on the other hand, charge up to a few thousand dollars per post and can make upwards of $100,000 per year.
+A report by Fox Business recommendations from a third party found that influencers with over 1 million followers can charge more than $100,000 per post.
+Conversely, micro-influencers charge up to a few thousand dollars per post and can make upwards of $100,000 per year.

 Why Do Influencers Matter for Your Brand?

-Consumers trust recommendations from a third party more than from a brand itself, particularly if they are seen as knowledgeable and trustworthy.
-A social media influencer is a great example of this kind of third party.
-Working with influencers passes the trust they’ve built with their audience to your brand and makes you seem much more credible.
+Consumers trust a third party’s recommendations more than a brand itself, particularly if they are seen as knowledgeable and trustworthy.
+A social media influencer is an excellent example of this kind of third party.
+Working with influencers helps position your brand as trustworthy and makes you seem much more credible.

-It makes sense if you think about it in a more personal context; you don’t usually trust a person at a cocktail party who comes up to you and brags about himself or herself and spouts fun facts about his or her personality to convince you to be a friend.
+It makes sense if you think about it.
+In a more personal context, you don’t usually trust a person at a cocktail party who comes up to you and brags about themselves, spouting fun facts about their personality to convince you to be a friend.
 Instead, you often believe your mutual friend who vouches for that person.

 An influencer is the mutual friend connecting your brand with your target consumers.